 I love this chocolate sorbet because I almost always have the ingredients lying around the kitchen to make this recipe.
 If you have some chocolate, cocoa, and sugar at your disposal then get them out now.
 It’s time to make chocolate sorbet!

 Making chocolate sorbet is easy.
 Making really, really good sorbet isn’t hard either.
 To do this I recommend:

 - you use a nice unsweetened Dutch cocoa without anything else added

 - you buy the best quality dark chocolate you can afford

 How to make chocolate sorbet

-Making chocolate sorbet really just involves heating some water, sugar, salt and cocoa in a saucepan for a few minutes.
+Making chocolate sorbet really just involves heating some water, sugar, salt, and cocoa in a saucepan for a few minutes.
 Then you take the pan off the heat and add the chocolate and vanilla then refrigerate until completely cooled.
 It’s tempting to pull it out of the fridge early and start churning the sorbet.
 Don’t do this.
-The churn time will increase significantly which results in an icier, less appealing frozen dessert.
-If you use an ice cream machine without a built in compressor, you could end up with a slushy rather than sorbet.
+The churning time will increase significantly which results in an icier, less appealing frozen dessert.
+If you use an ice cream machine without a built-in compressor, you could end up with a slushy rather than sorbet.
 What a waste (unless you like slushies!).

 If you prefer ice cream, why not try making this chocolate vegan ice cream which also has no dairy ingredients?

 - Whisk together the water, sugar, cocoa, and salt in a large saucepan on a high heat.

 - Bring mixture to a boil ensuring that you keep whisking frequently.
 Continue to boil (and whisk) for another 1 minute.